sgajbi/portfolio-analytics-system/README.md

 ## 2\.
 Core Services

-  - **`ingestion-service`**: A write-only FastAPI application serving as the single entry point for all incoming data (portfolios, instruments, transactions, etc.).
+  - **`ingestion_service`**: A write-only FastAPI application serving as the single entry point for all incoming data (portfolios, instruments, transactions, etc.).
 It validates and publishes raw events to Kafka.
   - **`persistence-service`**: A generic consumer responsible for persisting raw data from Kafka to the PostgreSQL database.
 On successful persistence, it publishes a `_completed` event.
   - **`query-service`**: A read-only FastAPI application providing access to all processed and calculated data for reporting and analytics.
   - **Calculator Services (`services/calculators/`)**: A suite of specialized, idempotent consumers that perform core business logic: